-As a not for profit organisation in a remote area Council, in owning and operating fuel facilities at the Murchison Oasis Roadhouse is committed to balancing the desires to make a commercial return with the need to provide local benefit when determining the price of fuel sold at the roadhouse.
+As a not for profit organisation in a remote area the Shire, in owning and operating fuel facilities at the Murchison Oasis Roadhouse is committed to balancing the desires to make a commercial return with the need to provide local benefit when determining the price of fuel sold at the roadhouse.

-Council aims to operate these facilities at neither a profit nor loss over the medium to long term.
+Council aims for the Shire to operate these facilities at neither a profit nor loss over the medium to long term.